ItsSeras/Laika-Aged-Through-Blood-Archipelago/README.md

 - Download the [latest version of BepInEx](https://github.com/BepInEx/BepInEx/releases) for your respective system (for most Windows users, that will be the file called BepInEx_win_x64_X.X.X.X.zip)
 - Install the core Archipelago tools from [Archipelago's Github Releases page](https://github.com/ArchipelagoMW/Archipelago/releases).
 On that page, scroll down to the "Assets" section for the release you want, click on the appropriate installer for your system to start downloading it (for most Windows users, that will be the file called Setup.Archipelago.X.Y.Z.exe), then run it.
 - Go to the top of this repository.
 There should be five files: `LaikaMod.dll`, `Archipelago.MultiClient.Net.dll`, `Newtonsoft.Json.dll`, `laika_aged_through_blood.apworld`, and `LaikaAgedThroughBlood.yaml`.
 Download these five files.
-- Launch the game through Steam.
-If you see "Archipelago Edition" under the title, you've installed it correctly!

 ### Archipelago tools setup
 - Go to your Archipelago installation folder.
 Typically that will be `C:\ProgramData\Archipelago`.